PennLINC/babs/docs/source/developer_how_to_test.rst

 Comprehensive test checklist (please add ``--project-root``):

-- [ ] ``babs-merge --job-test`` --> see if the information summarized by BABS is correct (e.g., information of designated environment and temporary workspace:)
+- [ ] ``babs-merge --job-test`` --> see if the information summarized by BABS is correct (e.g., information of designated environment and temporary workspace)

 ------------------------------------
 Step 2.1.2: Testing ``babs-submit``